 - Provide user feedback on Y tool improvements

-Note that the key-results are complementary to one another.
-Both teams need to partner in order to achieve their goals.
-Therefore, we choose our teams wisely.
-SMEs who are unable to explain their job and challenges, who are not team-players, and who are not open to change will cause significant friction.
-Data teams who are not quick studies and empathetic will produce ineffective solutions that struggle with adoption and erode trust.
+The importance of team selection cannot be overstated.
+Aim for complementary teams with a penchant for collaboration.
+SMEs who are unable to explain their responsibilities and challenges, are not team players, and intolerant of change will cause major friction.
+Data teams who are not quick studies and empathetic will produce ineffective solutions and erode trust.

-At ActZero, our data team is made of the three classic roles: data scientists, ML engineers, and data engineers.
+At ActZero, our data team comprises three classic roles: data scientists, ML engineers, and data engineers.
 The data scientists model behavior and reduce signal-to-noise.
 ML engineers bring these models to production and scale them widely.
-Data engineers feed the models (and the team) with rightly-formatted data at low-latency.
-Individually, these data scientists, ML engineers, and data engineers are best at their craft, but they are not security experts.
+Data engineers feed the models (and the team) with rightly formatted data at low latency.
+Although individually the best at their craft, they are not security experts.

-Highly-tuned, highly-trusted, and highly-productive data teams with the freedom to explore and be curious are rare.
-Rallying around a shared hypothesis of “X is a data problem” is a straightforward way to align your organization and achieve your desired return on your data science investment.
-The focus that this hypothesis creates, and how you organize around this focus, can dispell cognitive bias and produce innovation where none thought it possible.
+Highly tuned, trusted, and productive data teams are rare.
+Rallying around a shared hypothesis of “X is a data problem” is one way to align your organization and achieve the desired return on your data science investment.
+Wielding this hypothesis as the driver of collective effort can dispel cognitive bias and produce innovation where no one thought possible.

 The genius of ML-driven data science in cybersecurity is not in the elimination of the human touch, but in the enhancement of it.
 We want to help you connect the dots and bridge your security gaps.
 To survey your current security solutions and identify improvements in your technology, tools and procedures schedule your Ransomware Readiness Assessment today.